SalehHamed1978UAE/premisia/replit.md

 **Wiring Requirements:**

-**When Adding a New Journey or Framework:**
+**When Adding a New Framework (Analysis Tool):**
 1. Create framework executor implementing `FrameworkExecutor` interface in `server/journey/executors/`
-2. Register executor in `server/journey/register-frameworks.ts`
+2. Import and register it in `server/journey/register-frameworks.ts` via `frameworkRegistry.register(new YourExecutor())`
+3. That's it!
+The framework is now available to ALL journeys that reference it

+**When Adding a New Journey (Pre-Planned Sequence):**
-3. Add journey definition to `server/journey/journey-registry.ts` with framework list
+1. Add journey definition to `server/journey/journey-registry.ts` with its framework list
-4. Add framework type to `FrameworkName` enum in `shared/journey-types.ts`
+2. Add journey type to `JourneyType` in `shared/journey-types.ts`
+3. Ensure all frameworks used in the journey are already registered (see above)

 **When Adding a New Background Job Type:**
 1. Create worker file in `server/services/` (e.g., `new-job-type-worker.ts`)